pybraries/pybraries/docs/contributing.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

+The main README.md

 pybraries could always use more documentation, whether as part of the
-official pybraries docs, in docstrings, or even on the web in blog posts.
+official pybraries docs, in docstrings, or on the web in blog posts.

+When in the docs folder, build the docs with the command:
+    make html

+The built HTML docs will be found in the docs->_build folder.

+Check for broken links by running the following command:
+    make linkcheck

 Submit Feedback
 ~~~~~~~~~~~~~~~